 THIS DATE IN HISTORY: Jan.
 26

 Gretzky's talents are obvious almost from the time he learns to play hockey.
-At age 6, he plays with 10-year-olds; at 10, he scores 378 goals.
+At age 6, he skates with 10-year-olds; at 10, he scores 378 goals.
 He plays junior hockey at age 16; one year later, he signs with the Indianapolis Racers of the World Hockey Association.
 But after eight games, the Racers trade him to the Edmonton Oilers.
-He comes to the NHL with the Oilers in 1979, when the NHL absorbs four teams from the WHA.
+He comes to the NHL with the Oilers in 1979, when the League absorbs four teams from the WHA.

 Gretzky ties for the NHL scoring lead in 1979-80 and wins the Hart Trophy.
-In 1980-81, he wins the Art Ross Trophy as the NHL's top scorer for the first of seven consecutive seasons and repeats as Hart Trophy winner.
+In 1980-81, he wins the Art Ross Trophy as the League's top scorer for the first of seven consecutive seasons and repeats as Hart Trophy winner.
 One year later, he shatters NHL records for goals (92) and points (212).
 The Oilers make the Stanley Cup Final in 1983, but are swept by the New York Islanders.
 They avenge that loss one year later, defeating the Islanders to win the Cup for their first of four championships in a five-season span.

 Three months after the Oilers win in 1988, Gretzky is traded to the Los Angeles Kings.
 On Oct.
 15, 1989, he passes his idol, Gordie Howe, for the all-time NHL lead in points by scoring a goal against his former team at Northlands Coliseum.
-He leads the Kings to their first Stanley Cup Final in 1993 after missing much of the season with a back injury.
+He helps the Kings to their first Stanley Cup Final in 1993 after missing much of the season with a back injury.

 Gretzky also has some memorable birthday moments: